odoo/documentation/accounting/fiscal_localizations/localizations/chile.rst

 Taxes
 ~~~~~
-As part of the localization module the taxes are created automatically with their related
+As part of the localization module, the taxes are created automatically with their related
 financial account and configuration.

 .. image:: media/Chile08.png